Device Overview

 Battery

-The Air Lab displays a low battery warning when the charge is running low.
+Your Air Lab displays a low battery warning when the charge is running low.
 If the battery reaches a critical level while not charging, the device shuts down automatically to protect the battery.

 Settings